‘Stay with us Lord, on our Journey.’

 After Bishop Bilsborrow, Salford for the first time got its own native bishop in the person of Louis Charles Casartelli (1903–1925).
 He was Rector of St Bede’s College and a scholar of international repute.
 As bishop, he greatly encouraged the laity to take a prominent part in society, and helped form the Catenian Association, which began in Manchester in 1908.
 He founded the Catholic Federation, primarily to defend the schools but which extended its activities, with indifferent success, to many branches of public life.
 Bishop Casartelli had the satisfaction of seeing two prominent Catholics making local history by becoming the first Catholic Lord Mayors of Manchester – Daniel McCabe and Tom Fox.

 Another native of the Diocese of Salford followed Bishop Casartelli: Thomas Henshaw (1925–1938).
 Bishop Henshaw was tireless in his support for schools.
 As well as encouraging the building of elementary schools, he fostered the development of De la Salle College in Salford, the Salesian Thornleigh College in Bolton and the Marist College in Blackburn.
-He purchased Wardley Hall, with its rich Catholic history and connection with St Ambrose Barlow.
-The Hall is still the residence of the Bishop of Salford.
+It was during this time that Wardley Hall, with its rich Catholic history and connection with St Ambrose Barlow became the Bishops residence.
+The Hall remains the residence of the Bishop of Salford.
 In Bishop Henshaw’s time, 15 new parishes were formed and 41 new churches built.

 The Diocese saw further growth in new parishes, churches and schools during the time of Bishop George Andrew Beck (1956 – 1964).
 This was a time of post-war growth and optimism.
 Infant baptisms, increasing from the end of the war, reached a peak of over 13,500 in 1963.
 The Church seemed destined for even further expansion.
 The Second Vatican Council (1962-1965) offered fresh visions and promised to open new doors.
 Bishop Thomas Holland (1964 – 1983) returned from the Council with one main purpose: “What I would most wish to see is one single family, one community, all consciously united in the bonds of truth and love.
 This is the point to which my efforts will be directed”.